JoshuaWise/blue-rpc-protocol/docs/api.md

 Creates and starts a [WebSocketServer](https://github.com/websockets/ws/blob/master/doc/ws.md#class-websocketserver) that uses BlueRPC to serve the given `methods`.
 By default, port `80` is used for [http.Servers][HTTPServer] and port `443` is used for [https.Servers][HTTPSServer], but you can pass any custom `port` you like.

+The returned promise will not resolve until the server is ready to accept connections.

 All method handlers will receive a [MethodContext][MethodContext] as their second parameter, which exposes metadata about the invocation.
-If the client sends a stream, but the method handler returns without using it, the stream will automatically be cleaned up, so you don't have to worry about resource management.
+Also, if the client sends a stream, but the method handler returns without using it, the stream will automatically be cleaned up, so you don't have to worry about resource management.

-The returned promise will not resolve until the server is ready to accept connections.

 #### Configuring `perMessageDeflate`